haighis/product-service/README.md

 [![Build Status](https://travis-ci.org/haighis/product-service.svg?branch=master)](https://travis-ci.org/haighis/product-service)

 ## Usage
-See the wiki for REST operations.
 What can I do with Product Service?
 You can use it to provide a list of Categories and Products that are accessible via REST GET with JSON content.

 ## Running